 The HCDO FOP 39 scholarship is an annual award given to members and their families sponsored by the HCDO FOP 39.
 The Harris County Deputies' Organization FOP 39 has a continued mission to help promote education opportunities for members and their families.
 The applicant must have been accepted to a college or university and be a member in good standing or have an immediate family member that is a current member in good standing of HCDO FOP 39 to be eligible.
 The applicant must also complete and turn in the Scholarship application by the yearly deadline which will be posted in the News section of this website as well as being announced to the membership.
 The deadline can change year to year so please check that your have the deadline for the year you are applying or call our offices with any questions.

-Check out the HCDO FOP 39 News for information on the current scholarships and for deadlines.
+2022 scholarship applications is open and will be due by June 10, 2022.
 Only completed applications submitted to the HCDO FOP 39 offices, either by mail, hand delivery, or fax, will be considered award.
 The application can be downloaded here or you can pick up a copy in the HCDO FOP 39 offices.
 If you have any questions, please contact the HCDO FOP 39 offices.